This post was written by David Cahill of Finance Superhero.

 To be honest, transforming my blog from hobby to business has been challenging and discouraging at times.
 Blogging for profit requires dedication, patience, and resilience.
 It’s not easy, but at the same time, it doesn’t require insider secrets or rare skill.

-Five Proven Strategies to Develop a Profitable Blog
+5 Proven Strategies to Build a Profitable Blog

 The five strategies that follow are proven techniques to generate an income-producing blog.
 I’ve learned them through trial and error, studying other blogs, and testing them myself.

 Simply put: if you do the work, they will work.